 Revision Policy -- To reflect the availability of late reports and corrections by respondents, monthly data

-revisions take place.
-So, for example, data released in the January release will be subject to revision in
+data revisions take place.
+So, for example, data released in the January release will be subject to revision

 Uses of the Data -- The primary use of the indexes is to deflate trade statistics, notably the foreign trade